 Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in market interest rates.
 The Company is exposed to interest rate risk on its cash and bank balances.
 Cash and bank balances expose the Company to cash flow interest rate risk.
 However, the Company does not carry any fixed interest bearing financial liabilities that are designated at fair value through profit or loss.
-Hence, the Company is not exposed to the fair value risk on such derivative financial instruments.

-The average interest rate on short-term bank deposits during the year was 5.20% (31 March 2022: 5.20%).
+The average interest rate on short-term bank deposits during the year was 3%.